udayptl9/wooDjango/README.md

 # wooDjango

-#### Conneecting Woocommerce database to django app to perform CRUD operations using woocommerce rest apu
+Connecting Woocommerce database to django app to perform CRUD operations using woocommerce rest apu